thejohncrafter/projets-2020/ir/README.md

 This language is _not_ typed : everything is `Data`.

-This means it is not memory safe !

-This language is used to deconstruct Petit Julia's types and to make explicit all type casts.
+This language is used to deconstruct Petit Julia's nested expressions and to make explicit all type casts.

 ## LIR